 The following details the debt service requirements to maturity for the GADA note:

 Leases - The Town has acquired vehicles under the provisions of various lease agreements.
-All of the lease agreements have 60-month terms and started in the year ending June 30, 2022.
+All the lease agreements have 60-month terms.

 The total amount of lease assets and the related accumulated amortization are as follows: